Cabbage moths are notorious pests in vegetable gardens. They mainly go after cruciferous vegetables.

 1. Pick Off the Caterpillars

-Handpicking is an effective, chemical-free way to manage cabbage moth caterpillars.
+Handpicking is a practical, chemical-free way to manage cabbage moth caterpillars.
 This is especially true if you have a small garden.

 Therefore, go out and check your plants.
 Be sure to look under the underside of the leaves where the moths lay and remove any caterpillars you find.